Daniel J. Frey

 Racism is a belief.

-People live, worship, and believe alongside of their fellow practitioners that the white race is solely responsible for the history of this world.
+People live, worship, and believe alongside their fellow practitioners that the white race is solely responsible for the history of this world.

 Racism does not lose many followers.